threefoldfoundation/www_threefold_io/content/page/farm/productData/product2/product2.md

 link: ''
 ---

-The Internet capacity you provide gets registered in the blockchain automatically.
+The 3Node’s Internet capacity is automatically registered in the blockchain.